latazadehomero/cornell-marginalia/README.md

 ### 3. 📦 Grouping Multiple Blocks & Perfect Alignment

+⚠️ Note on Visibility: While standard inline marginalia are fully visible in Live Preview (Editing Mode), the advanced grouping methods below rely on Obsidian's markdown rendering engine.
+Therefore, Callout and Block marginalia will only render and be visible in Reading View.

 By default, Obsidian treats paragraphs, lists, and images as completely separate blocks.
 If you add a margin note to a paragraph that is immediately followed by a list, Obsidian might push the list down in Reading View to avoid overlapping.

 To fix this and force Obsidian to treat them as a single group, we offer two solutions depending on your needs: